-Ukrainian Relief Committee in Great Britain [Український Допомоговий Комітет у Великій Британії] – a voluntary body established in Manchester after the end of the Second World War to provide assistance to Ukrainian displaced persons and refugees in post-war Europe.
+Ukrainian Relief Committee in Great Britain [Український Допомоговий Комітет у Великій Британії] – a voluntary body established after the end of the Second World War to provide assistance to Ukrainian displaced persons and refugees.

-The Committee was formed in July 1945 by members of the Manchester Ukrainian community (see “First wave”) at a meeting chaired by Bohdan Panchuk of the Canadian armed forces, who was actively involved in organising relief for Ukrainians in displaced persons camps in Germany and other European countries.
+The Committee was formed at a meeting in July 1945 by Ukrainians who had settled in Manchester before the war.
+The meeting was chaired by Bohdan Panchuk of the Canadian armed forces, who was actively involved in organising relief for Ukrainians in displaced persons camps in Germany and other European countries.
 When the Central Ukrainian Relief Bureau (CURB) was established in London in September 1945, the Manchester-based Committee became one of the relief organisations represented by CURB.

 The initial members of the Committee's executive were Gregory Tarnawsky (chairman), Michael Kalyniuk-Cannon (secretary), Wolodymyr Czuczman (treasurer), Joseph Lesniowsky and O. Nykoriuk.
 Joseph Lesniowsky later became chairman.
 The Committee received donations, including clothing and other items, mainly from Ukrainians in the Polish Armed Forces based in the UK and from members of the Manchester Ukrainian community.
 It sent aid parcels to similar Ukrainian relief committees in continental Europe, for onward distribution, and to the camp for former soldiers of the Galicia Division near Rimini, Italy.